zcrayman/tut-rest/6/README.md

 [HATEOAS (Hypermedia As The Engine of Application State)][gs-rest-hateoas] may be an unfortunate acronym, but it is also a crucial technology and approach to building flexible RESTful services.
-HATEOS allows you to build services that *support the discovery of resources* and re-introduce the linking of resources together that is an essential part of hypertext systems.
+HATEOS allows you to build services that *support the discovery of resources* and provide a standard way to implement the linking of resources together that is an essential part of hypertext systems.

 ## Step 6: Make your service discoverable with Spring HATEOAS